alvarogarcia7/blog_source/content/blog/draft_tdd-with-a-pure-function.markdown

 It is easy when you are starting with TDD, as the inputs and outputs are fixed, and there are no side effects.
 The only difference is in the implementation, and this can help with the baby steps.

+The current example that I have in mind is the Powersets TODO add link

 But these characteristics also difficult driving it, as opposed to writing tests first:

   - Is there much API discovery when you have fixed the inputs and outputs from the beginning?